NishantDhir/NishantDhir/README.md

 Junior Business Analyst
 -------------------------------------

-Junior Business Analyst with proficiency in visualization and data tools with the goal of solving business problems and helping people acquire the skills needed.
-Tools: Microsoft Excel, PowerBI, Google Data Studio, SharePoint, Google Analytics, SQL & Python Studio.
+Data Analyst with proficiency in visualization and data tools with the goal of solving business problems and helping people acquire the skills needed.
+Tools: Microsoft Excel, PowerBI, SQL & Python Studio.

 *   🌍  I'm based in Mannheim, Germany
 *   ✉️  You can contact me at [nishant-dhir@hotmail.com](mailto:nishant-dhir@hotmail.com)